rousan/AndroidWithRust/README.md

 # Android with Rust

-An example app showing how to integrate Rust [Tokio.rs](https://tokio.rs/) runtime as worker to run async rust code in Android for better performance.
+An example app showing the integration of Rust [Tokio.rs](https://tokio.rs/) with `Android` and it uses event-based bridge for two-way communication.
+It allows you to write async rust code (thanks to [Tokio.rs](https://tokio.rs/) runtime) in `Android` for better performance.

+It creates a bridge wrapper between `Java` and `Rust` environment so that you don't have to deal with [`jni-rs`](https://github.com/jni-rs/jni-rs/) frequently.

 ## Requirements